connexcs/docs/getting-started-new.md

 Below are the instructions for basic customer setup, for detailed instruction on customer setup click (here)

-1. Click on Management > Customers
+1. Click on Management > Customers.

 ![alt text][customer-dashboard-new]

-2. Click on Add Customer
+2. Click on Add Customer.

 ![alt text][add-customer-new]

-3. Enter the Customer name
+3. Enter the Customer name.
 4. Select the currency that you wish to setup the account in.
-5. Click Save
+5. Click Save.

 ![alt text][customer-save-new]

 ### Customer - Authentication

 1. Click on Authentication
-2. Click '+' under IP Authentication
+2. Click '+' under IP Authentication.

 ![alt text][ip-auth-new]

-3. Enter the Origination/customer IP address (We support SRV records & domains too)
+3. Enter the Origination/customer IP address (We support SRV records & domains too).
-4. Click Save
+4. Click Save.

 ![alt text][ip-auth-2-new]